Wither Road Club thumbnail image

 Wither Road Club

-Alzheimers Marlborough runs Wither Road Club (day respite) five days a week for people with Dementia.
+Alzheimers Marlborough runs Wither Road Club (day respite) five days a week for people with Dementia Mate Wareware.

-This club is held Monday, Tuesday, Wednesday, Thursday and Friday 9.30 am – 3.30 pm, and offers a program of stimulation, challenge and fun for people with dementia and a respite break for their carers.
+This club is held Monday to Friday 10.00 am – 3.00 pm, and offers a program of stimulation, challenge and fun for people with dementia and a respite break for their carers.

 Entertainment is provided by visiting groups, and members take part in exercise and craft activities all specially tailored to their abilities.